probablypenera007/madame-backend/README.md

-# WTWR (What to Wear?): Back End
+# Madame Oracle: Back End
 Welcome to the back-end of the WTWR application, a robust server designed to support our innovative "What to Wear?" service.
 This project gives you an inside look at advanced server setup, database management, security implementation and applicaiton deployment.

-# DOMAIN Link:
-Access live application here: [WTWR Application](https://www.isitrainingoutside.jumpingcrab.com)

 ## Functionality
 1. **API Endpoints:** Various CRUD (Create, Read.
-Update, Delete) operations for interacting with clothing items and user data.
+Update, Delete) operations for interacting with user data.

 2. **Data Management:** Efficient data storage and retrieval with MongoDB